slowbro99/wtfoxes/pages/home.md

 ### post reveal, only foxes can access it.

+### 2.5% sales to the WWF fund for Adopting a Red Fox.

+### 2.5% sales to the Michael J. Fox Foundation benefitting Parkinson's research.

-### we will take a snapshot after launch at a random date, and maybe something will happen later.
+### snapshot after launch at a random date, and maybe something will happen later.

 ### there is no other roadmap.